|

 other. they are generally made to fit my hand, as I am the only model

 available usually, but I reckon I could produce more custom versions.
+I

 have to admit th at I do enjoy making th em.
 Working with a nice, chunky

 piece of wood, shaping it in 3 dimensions is very pleasing.
+All of the Oak boards are finished with Olive

 oil which needs to be replenished regularly if the boards are not to

+warp or crack too badly.
 I am also now producing boards which can be

 handled so that both sides can be used, giving them a better shelf life.